google/mesop/docs/guides/event-handlers.md

 ### Generator functions

-Python Generator functions are a powerful tool which allow you to `yield` multiple times in a single event handler.
+Python Generator functions are a powerful tool, which allow you to `yield` multiple times in a single event handler.
 This allows you to render intermediate UI states.

 ```py title="Generator function"
 def on_click(event: me.ClickEvent):